Biden interviewed as part of special counsel investigation into handling of classified documents

 “As we have said from the beginning, the President and the White House are cooperating with this investigation, and as it has been appropriate, we have provided relevant updates publicly, being as transparent as we can consistent with protecting and preserving the integrity of the investigation,” Sams said.
 "We would refer other questions to the Justice Department at this time.”

-Attorney General Merrick Garland named Hur in January 2023 to handle the politically sensitive investigation in an attempt to avoid conflicts of interest.
+Attorney General Merrick Garland in January 2023 named Hur, a former U.S. attorney for Maryland, to handle the politically sensitive Justice Department inquiry in an attempt to avoid conflicts of interest.

+It is one of three recent Justice Department investigations into the handling of classified documents.

 It is hardly unprecedented for sitting presidents to be interviewed in criminal investigations.